 The alongshore sediment movement indicates that, on an average annual basis, the alongshore rates of movement are relatively small (average rates of approximately 5,000 cy/yr with maximums reaching up to 50,000 cy/yr).
-This is consistent with the stable historic shoreline change rates and orientation of the shoreline.
-The southern portion of Nantasket Beach (DCR Reservation) has an average annual longshore transport directed to the northwest at an average rate of approximately 5,000 to 6,000 cy/yr, with maximum rates ranging from 10,000 cy/yr to 50,000 cy/yr.
+For example, many Atlantic Ocean facing shorelines have potential transport rates of 10 to 100's of thousand cubic yards per year.
+Nantasket Beach's smaller rates are consistent with the stable historic shoreline change rates and orientation of the shoreline.
+The southern portion of Nantasket Beach (DCR Reservation) has an average annual longshore transport directed to the northwest at an average rate of approximately 5,000 to 6,000 cy/yr, with maximum rates ranging from 10,000 cy/yr to 50,000 cy/yr (due to focused wave energy).
 The center portion of Nantasket Beach (between approximately K St. and Kenberma St.) experiences sediment transport to the southwest at an average annual rate of approximately 3,000 to 5,000 cy/yr.
 The convergence of these two net annual transport pathways results in an area of sediment accretion, which corresponds to the same accretion area observed in the historical shoreline change analysis and sand rich area in terms of sediment.
 Additionally, since these two areas (DCR Reservation and K St. to Kenberma St.) have sediment moving out of the area, without sediment moving in, these areas will tend to be erosional in nature.
-This is also consistent with the historical shoreline change analysis and size (more cobbles in these areas).
+This is also consistent with the historical shoreline change analysis and sediment grain size (more cobbles in these areas).

-The northernmost section of Nantasket Beach (north of N Street) has transport rates of 2.000 to 3,00 cy/yr directed towards the northwest.
+The northernmost section of Nantasket Beach (north of N Street) has transport rates of 2.000 to 3,000 cy/yr directed towards the northwest.
 This creates an area of sediment divergence, and subsequently erosion in the area around M St.

-These variations in rates and directions of transport along Nantasket Beach create areas of subtle transitions resulting in an acceleration or deceleration ("traffic jams") in the alongshore movement of sediment.
+These variations in rates and directions of transport along Nantasket Beach create areas of subtle transitions resulting in an deceleration acceleration or ("traffic jams") in the alongshore movement of sediment.
 In areas where there is a decreasing transport rate, the shoreline should respond with a reduced erosion rate; in areas where there is an increasing transport rate, the shoreline should respond with a higher erosion rate.
 This means that more (increasing rate) or less (decreasing rate) sediment is leaving the area towards the next cell or grouping of cells alongshore.
 The historical response in the shoreline is consistent with these transitions.